Understanding Your Overdraft Options

 Learn how to manage your accounts with overdraft protection and overdraft review.

-On the other hand, if you've opted out of the overdraft review process for ATM and everyday debit card transactions, if you have insufficient funds, BB&T will decline the transaction.
-And you will not be charged a fee.
-For checks, ACH, recurring debits, and all other transfers and withdrawals, if you have insufficient funds, BB&T will return the item.
-And you'll be charged a returned item fee.
+On the other hand, if you've opted out of the overdraft review process for ATM and everyday debit card transactions, if you have insufficient funds, BB&T will decline the transaction and you will not be charged a fee.
+Your overdraft review decision will not affect whether checks, ACH, and recurring debit card transactions are covered.
+BB&T may approve these at our discretion based on a variety of factors.
+Fees may apply.

-To review, if you opt in to BB&T's overdraft review process, BB&T will charge an overdraft or returned item fee each time an overdraft is approved and paid on your behalf, or if an item is returned.
+To review, if you opt in to BB&T's overdraft review process, BB&T may charge an overdraft fee each time an overdraft is approved and paid on your behalf.
 For retail accounts, we will not charge you an overdraft fee if your account balance is overdrawn by less than $5 at the end of processing.
 BB&T limits the number of combined overdraft and returned item fees to a maximum of six per day for retail accounts.

 The information provided is not intended to be legal, tax, or financial advice.
 BB&T hopes you find this information useful but we cannot guarantee that it is accurate, up to date, or appropriate for your situation.
 Financial calculators are provided to assist you in estimating the approximate costs associated with any bank activity.
 Your actual costs may vary.
 You should consult with a qualified attorney or financial advisor to understand how the law applies to your particular circumstances or for financial information specific to your personal or business situation.